-The convenience of these trails and the wild abundance that surrounds them makes them extremely popular.
-Favorite trailside lunch spots and viewpoints are well worn and easy to find.
+The convenience of these trails and the wild abundance that surrounds them make them extremely popular.
+Favorite trailside lunch spots and viewpoints are well-worn and easy to find.
 Where the trees part to provide overlooks, you can expect to enjoy good views of Madera Canyon while panoramas stretch to the Baboquivari Mountains and Kitt Peak Observatory in the distance.
 The trail steepens in the vicinity of Kent Springs, but few people would call this a very strenuous walk or ride.
 It takes only a couple of hours to complete a full circuit, but don't be surprised if you spend all day.

 Check out the Official Route and Triplogs.

 Leave No Trace and +Add a Triplog after your hike to support this local community.